JinyangLi01/Query_refinement/README.md

 ## Algorithms
-We have two algorithms: baseline and our algorithm.
-Both algorithms use provenance annotation to eliminate the need to access the database and re-execute the queries.
-They only have different searching strategies.

-Baseline algorithm: traverse all possible refinements.
-Script can be found in Algorithm/LatticeTraversal_4_20220901.py
+- Baseline Algorithm (Baseline): This naive algorithm utilizes a provenance model to avoid multiple database accesses.
+However, it identifies minimal refinements by navigating through all potential refinements.
+Script can be found in Algorithm/LatticeTraversal_4_20220901.py.

-Our proposed algorithm: use provenance expressions and PVL to accelerate the searching.
+- PVL-based Search (PS): This is algorithm with all optimizations to identify minimal refinements with PVL.
 Script can be found in Algorithm/ProvenanceSearchValues_8_20230119.py
+- PVL-based Search without optimization (PS\_no\_opt): This version is our proposed approach but without the optimizations.
+Script can be found in Algorithm/ProvenanceSearchValues_8_no_optimization.py

+## Datasets

+In folder InputData.

 ## How to run experiments